DataONEorg/d1_python/gmn/doc/setup/d1env/authn-server.rst

   ``SSLCertificateFile`` and ``SSLCertificateKeyFile`` settings in the ``gmn-ssl.conf`` Virtual Host file to match.

-  If the server certificate is signed by intermedite certificate(s), the issuing `CA` will have provided the intermediate certificate chain in addition to the server side certificate.
+  If the server certificate is signed by intermediate certificate(s), the issuing `CA` will have provided the intermediate certificate chain in addition to the server side certificate.
 If so, move the intermediate certificate chain file to the ``/var/local/dataone/certs/server`` directory and uncomment the